tuono-labs/tuono-benchmarks/README.md

 # Tuono benchmarks

-This repo includes multiple setups to compare the HTTP performance against tuono and other frameworks (check the `benchmarks/` directory).
+This repository contains various setups to compare the HTTP performance of Tuono with other frameworks.
+Please refer to the [`benchmarks`](./benchmarks/) directory for more details.

 The main goal is to make the comparison as fair as possible enhancing each framework specific performance improvements.